Sri Guru Nanak Dev Ji’s Teachings: A Clear Rejection of Islam

 (Siri Guru Granth Sahib Ji, Ang 480)

-Here, Guru Ji is saying that rituals like fasting or reading the Islamic creed (Kalma) won’t lead to God.
-He even redefines the idea of Hajj, the pilgrimage to Mecca, by saying the real sacred place is inside a person’s heart and mind.
-This is a direct challenge to Islamic practices.
+Here, Guru Ji teaches that external rituals — fasting, prayers, or reciting creeds — cannot lead one to God.
+He redefines the pilgrimage to Mecca, explaining that the true sacred place lies within the human heart and mind.
+This is a direct challenge to ritualistic practices and a clear affirmation of Sikhi’s unique path.

-In the end, Guru Nanak Dev Ji’s teachings stand on their own.
-His Bani is the highest authority for Sikhs, and it clearly shows he didn’t accept Islam.
-He offered a fresh, unique path focused on equality, inner faith, and a boundless view of the universe, a path that was different from Islam in every way.
+In the end, Sri Guru Nanak Dev Ji’s teachings stand entirely on their own.
+His Bani (the revealed Sacred Word) is the highest authority for Sikhs, and it clearly shows that he did not accept Islam.
+He offered a fresh, unique path rooted in equality, inner devotion, and a boundless vision of the universe — a path distinct from Islam in every way.